Updated September 13, 2023

 - To check if it is the right plane, click on view and choose the local option; from here now, you can see in which plane you are at the bottom area that is X, Y Z.

 - Now click on the circle, click on rotate.

 - Right-click anywhere and choose Wire Parameter from here.

-- A pointer will be generated for connecting circle to box.
+- A pointer will be generated for connecting the circle to the box.

-- Parameter Wiring dialog box will be open.
-Click on this arrow button to connect the circle with the box and click on connect tab to connect them.
+- The Parameter Wiring dialog box will be open.
+Click on this arrow button to connect the circle with the box, and click on connect tab to connect them.

 - There are many types of rigging methods in 3Ds max software.
-You can learn them in the step by step manner after learning rigging form this tutorial.
-By following these steps your base becomes clear about the rigging of the object in 3Ds max software.
+You can learn them in step by step manner after learning rigging from this tutorial.
+By following these steps, your base becomes clear about the rigging of the object in 3Ds max software.

 This is a guide to Rigging in 3ds Max.
 Here we discuss Character Rigging in 3ds Max with steps to apply Rigging to Character/Model.
 You may also have a look at the following articles to learn more –